th2-net/th2-lds-provider/README.md

 #   batchSize: 100 # batch size from codecs
 #   codecUsePinAttributes: true # send raw message to specified codec (true) or send to all codecs (false)
 #   responseFormats: string list # resolve data for selected formats only. (allowed values: BASE_64, PARSED)
+#   grpcBackPressure: false # enable gRPC backpressure (true) or (false) for disable
+#   responseBatchSize: 1000 # number of messages packed to the search message group response

   pins: # pins are used to communicate with codec components to parse message data